CumulusNetworks/docs/content/cumulus-netq-44/Monitor-Operations/Monitor-Virtual-Network-Overlays/Monitor-the-EVPN-Service.md

 {{<tab "NetQ CLI">}}

 To view EVPN service status, run `netq show evpn`.
+The example below shows the configuration and status for all devices, including the associated VNI, VTEP address, the import and export route (showing the BGP ASN and VNI path), and the last time a change occurred for each device running EVPN.
+Use the `hostname` option to view the configuration and status for a single device.

 This example shows the Cumulus reference topology, where EVPN runs on all border and leaf switches.
 Each session is represented by a single row.